codex-academy/FindYourData/steps/ajax.md

 Using HTML can be easier, but using datasets is a more flexible approach.

-## Realities of AJAX
+## Realities of Ajax

-AJAX gives you much more flexibility, but makes your client side JavaScript more complicated: it moves some of the logic from the server side to the client side.
+Ajax gives you much more flexibility, but makes your client side JavaScript more complicated: it moves some of the logic from the server side to the client side.

-You can use [handlebars](http://handlebarsjs.com/) templating on the client side.
+You can use [Handlebars](http://handlebarsjs.com/) templating on the client side.